 Rates by driving record

 Your driving record and claims history is one of the biggest factors that affect car insurance rates.
-Having a clean driving record not only helps you get cheaper car insurance, it also makes you eligible for good driving discounts, which may lower your premiums even more.
-Comparing Geico vs State Farm, Geico has slightly lower average car insurance rates with a clean driving record, but State Farm beats Geico for drivers with a speeding ticket, at-fault accident and DUI conviction.
+Having a clean driving record not only helps you get cheaper car insurance, it also makes you potentially eligible for good driving discounts, which may lower your premiums even more.
+Comparing Geico vs State Farm, Geico has slightly lower average 2021 annual car insurance rates with a clean driving record.
+However, State Farm beats Geico for drivers with a speeding ticket, at-fault accident and DUI conviction.

 |Car insurance company||Clean driving record||Speeding ticket||Accident||DUI conviction|

-- Accident free — Though both companies offer good driver discounts, State Farm also offers an accident free discount, which may potentially reward you if you go three or more years without a chargeable accident.
+- Accident-free: Though both companies offer generous potential discounts, State Farm also offers an accident-free discount, which may reward you if you go three or more years without a claim for an accident.

-Geico vs State Farm: online and mobile experience
+Geico vs State Farm: Online and mobile experience comparison

-- 4.8 / 5 — In addition to the features noted above, Geico’s mobile app also has a virtual assistant to help you access your policy features more easily.
+- Apple – 4.8 / 5: In addition to the features noted above, Geico’s mobile app also has a virtual assistant to help you access your policy features more easily.
 Geico also has an Explore feature, which uses augmented reality to discover places, like where gas stations are in certain cities.
 You can also get alerts for vehicle car reminders like staying on top of routine maintenance and finding out about recalls for your car.

-- 4.8 / 5 — The Google Play version of the Geico app is the same as the Apple store version.
+- Google Play – 4.7 / 5: The Google Play version of the Geico app is the same as the Apple store version.
 While some reviews note there are no issues and the app is easy to navigate, others express frustration with the app running constantly and draining data or loading but not starting to allow access to included features.

-- 4.7 / 5 — Though the Google Play version of State Farm’s app is similar to the Apple store version, there are some differences.
+- Google Play – 4.7 / 5: Though the Google Play version of State Farm’s app is similar to the Apple store version, there are some differences.
 Instead of adding your ID card to your Apple Wallet, you can add it to G-Pay.
 While you cannot Ask Siri, you can still get personalized reminders and notifications and request roadside assistance.

 Frequently asked questions